meta-star/pbp_analytics/libs/comparer/README.rst

 PBP Comparer
 ============

-What is these?
+What are these?
 --------------
-This is the library for PBP to analytics information
+These are the libraries for PBP to analytics information

 How these works?
 ----------------
-The library will trigger after database checking.
+The libraries will trigger after database checking.

 If the URL is not in the phishing records, PBP_analytics will rank it by the-trust-score.